 This is actually much easier than you may think!
 Medicine cabinets have come a long way in beauty and style.
 You can also surface mount them or recess into walls for sleek hidden storage.

-How To Install a Recessed Cabinet: Cut the drywall, measure the space between studs and buy an appropriate sized medicine cabinet.
+How To Install a Recessed Cabinet: Cut the drywall, measure the space between studs and buy an appropriately sized medicine cabinet.
 Most are standard sized because modern homes require specific spacing between studs.
 This project takes less than an hour!

-7. Keep Things Tidy With Baskets
+7. Keep Things Tidy with Baskets

 Get everyone their own basket with this quick small bathroom organization idea.
 Instead of fumbling around in drawers, sort items into containers for easy-to-access bathroom storage.